george24601/notes/devOps/network/tcp.md

 The accept() function asks a listening socket to accept the next incoming connection and return a socket descriptor for that connection.
 So, in a sense,  accept() does create a socket, just not the one you use to listen() for incoming connections on.

+TCP tahoe: double frames sent until we reach ssthresh, and after that we just send 1 more than before, to avoid the stampede effect.
+Once congestion is reached, we will halve the ssthresh.

+fast retry: receiving receing later frame, it will instead ack the last one it is expecting, so that sender can immediately resend isntead of waiting after it receives this same frame resp 3 times

 #listening vs accepted